Storm will face Minnesota in WNBA semifinals starting Sunday

 Led by Natasha Howard’s 19 points, five players scored in double figures for Seattle.

-Minnesota is bolstered the return of six-time WNBA All-Star center Sylvia Fowles, who missed 13 games with a calf injury before playing Thursday.
+Minnesota is bolstered by the return of six-time WNBA All-Star center Sylvia Fowles, who missed 13 games with a calf injury before playing Thursday.
 She had six points and four rebounds in 18 minutes.

 Without Fowles, the Lynx leaned heavily on forward Napheesa Collier, who is averaging 16.1 points and 9.0 rebounds while blossoming into an all-WNBA first-team candidate.